orbs-network/posv2-contracts-deployment-migration/README.md

 Run one of:
 ```npm run migrate-delegations-mainnet # Migration using importDelegation()```
 ```npm run migrate-delegations-diff-mainnet # Migration using initDelegation(), to update with diff since last import```

+## Fixing discrepenceis between the StakingContract and DelegationsContract

+The v1 delegation migration script described above also takes care of finding discrepencies between a stakers amount as seen by the delegations contract and the staking contract.
+It compares the amounts for each staker, fixes each discrepency by using the delegations contract `refreshStake()` function. `refreshStake()` reads the current balance from the staking contract and updates.

+This process is useful regardless of v1 delegations import - it is neccessary whenever StakingContract and DelegationContract are out of sync (for example due to the delegations contract being temporary disconnected from stake change notifications).
+The script above can be easily altered so that it would only take care of such issues.

 # Migrations not covered by scripts in this repo